Leilani (horse)

 Leilani was a champion thoroughbred racemare that was bred in New Zealand and raced in Australia.
 She won six Group One races and a total of 12 black type equivalent races, during her short racing career.
 At the time of her retirement she held the Australasian earnings record for a mare.

 Pedigree

-Leilani was by the outstanding racehorse and sire Oncidium.
-Her dam was the very good racemare, Lei by Summertime.
+Leilani was owned by The Outstanding Racehorse and sire Oncidium.
+Her dam was The Very Good Racemare, Lei by Summertime.
 Lei won 16 races and was the dam of four foals, and the three which raced were by Oncidium, making them full siblings to Leilani.
 These three horses were all winners, with Ready O'Ready becoming a stakes winner.

 Racing record

 During her racing career, Leilani was part owned by prominent Australian politician Andrew Peacock.